Hors3Jock3y/RA-Rich-Presence-script-UDL-for-Notepadplusplus/README.md

 # **RA Rich Presence script UDL for Notepad++**
 A User Defined Language XML for Notepad++ that highlights the syntax for Rich Presence script.
 Used in developing RetroAchievements.

-If you know how to install custom UDL files in Notepad++ you can move on to this section if you want to see the highlighting in action.

 ## Installing A Custom UDL File

 ### Installation and activation